They say "once you get that Bynum mud between your toes, you'll always come back" and that is exactly what has kept the town going since the 1800's.

 The store was a historical landmark - one of the last businesses in Bynum - and the social center of the community.
 When the General Store's operator retired in 2006, to keep the community gathering place alive, Bynum neighbors banded together and created a non-profit organization called Bynum Front Porch.
 The organization creates family-friendly events and programs that celebrate the community’s rich history and bright future.

 We are thrilled each year to present the summer Bynum Front Porch Music Series that takes place at the Bynum General Store every Friday night from May to August.
 It is open to the public and features a variety of bands including gospel, folk, blues, rockabilly and bluegrass.
-Other programs include the Bynum Front Porch Storytelling show (September to May), Bynum Front Porch Pickin’ (every 2nd and 4th Saturday of each month), AVID and Art Educational grants to Chatham County Seniors, various children’s programs, a holiday bazaar, community events, and fundraisers.
+Other programs include the Bynum Front Porch Storytelling show (September to May), Bynum Front Porch Pickin’ (every 2nd and 4th Saturday of each month), AVID Educational grants to Chatham County Seniors, various children’s programs, a holiday bazaar, community events, and fundraisers.

 Bynum Front Porch is a 501(c)(3) non-profit.
 Wish list: